Welcome to the Serna Center At Sacramento State

 Consistent with the lasting vision of Joe and Isabel Serna, the Serna Center aims to encourage policy and political knowledge, activism and engagement, student access and excellence, and community service.
 The Center’s primary but not sole focus is Chicana/os and Latina/os in the Sacramento region.

-Meet our Director, Dr. Manuel Barajas, Professor of Sociology
+Dr. Manuel Barajas, Professor of Sociology, Director through Spring 2013

 Mentorship for Undergraduate Research and Advocacy in Latin@ Equity and Studies - MURALES